 Enrollment is open to all; no application is required.
 Students are invited to attend an info session which provides an overview to the program.
 While not required, the info session helps students develop a strategy to take advantage of the program.
-See a list of courses.

 - Register online